HRC62: Civil society presents key takeaways from the session

 From 17 to 22 May, the13th edition of the World Urban Forum (WUF), organised by UN-Habitat, took place in Baku, Azerbaijan.
 The WUF was established in 2001 to examine the impacts of urbanisation on communities, cities, economies, climate crisis and policies.
 ISHR accompanied some Indigenous defenders from Guatemala and Ecuador to participate into this edition and supported the organisation of the first ever Indigenous Peoples Caucus, a dedicated platform to convene and discuss Indigenous Peoples’ needs and challenges in relation to the realisation of their right to adequate housing.

 At the Caucus, Indigenous defenders emphasised that no urban planning agenda can be credibly implemented without respecting and protecting Indigenous Peoples’ right to self-determination and ensuring their meaningful participation in the development of national policies and international frameworks.
-The Indigenous defenders further stressed that access to adequate housing must respond to the specific needs of Indigenous Peoples by respecting their vision, cultures and identities, and by recognising their unique relationship with their lands and territories.

 © ISHR

-In addition to addressing the challenges faced by Indigenous Peoples in urban areas, participants highlighted the importance of examining the underlying factors driving migration to cities, including conflict, large-scale development projects, forced evictions and climate change.
+In addition to addressing the challenges faced by Indigenous Peoples in urban areas, participants discussed the importance of examining the underlying factors driving migration to cities, including conflict, large-scale development projects, forced evictions and climate change.

 Additional points that the Caucus developed as a contribution to the Baku Call of Action included: